dansketcher/passenger-stack-centos/README.markdown

 Don't run this on a system that has already been deemed "in production", its not malicious, but there is a fair chance that you'll ass something up monumentally.
 You have been warned.

-### Footnotes

-† This issue lies between differences in apt between debian and ubuntu, my feedback has been forwarded and discussed with Marcus, the author of sprinkle.
-I believe he is looking into it.